This page, as it stood in October 17, is available, translated by a human, into French by Avice.

 Subroutine to measure frequency This slightly atypical tutorial presents a subroutine which will look at an input, and tell you if a pulse train is present, i.e. a signal going "on"/ "off"/ "on"/ "off"/ "on"/ "off... fairly steadily... or not.
 It doesn't use interrupts.
 It will return, even if there is no pulse train.
 Actually, it returns the length of a full cycle, but that's inversely proportional to the frequency, isn't it?
 Developed in connection with the DirtCheapDumbWireless project.

-1-Wire interface...
+Maxim 1-Wire continued...
+Sadly no longer available: 1-Wire interface...
 How to use a $8 pre-programmed microcontroller to greatly simplify communications with the wonderful 1-Wire family of sensors and actuators.
-This page was heavily re-written in the first part of April 2008.
+The product at the heart of this page is no longer available.
+My page about the interface was heavily re-written in the first part of April 2008.
 Not only could it be of interest for the stated topic, but also it exemplifies communicating between and Arduino and serial devices in general.
 The Dallas 1-Wire family of chips open up all sorts of possibilities, including MicroLans.
 Read about connecting them.
-The discussion also speaks of the Arduino's 1-Wire Library... a different way to connect to 1-Wire devices. ("SPI" is not covered here.)
+(The discussion also speaks of the Arduino's 1-Wire Library... a different way to connect to 1-Wire devices,"SPI", which is not covered here.)

 I have a number of pages which talk about connecting Arduinos to other instances of silicon intelligence.
 The first link takes you to a sub-menu of "illustrative" programs, demonstrating general principles.
 The other links (more to come) are to pages which discuss specific, "worthwhile in their own right" projects.